inov8ru/whitepaper/en/contents.md

 ## What is VIZ?

-VIZ is decentralized [digital ecosystem](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Digital_ecosystem) of services built around the **[social capital](https://en.wikipedia.org/wiki/Social_capital)** (see below) of its participants.
+The VIZ is decentralized [digital ecosystem](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Digital_ecosystem) of services built around the **[social capital](https://en.wikipedia.org/wiki/Social_capital)** (see below) of its participants.
 The ecosystem includes the VIZ [blockchain](https://en.wikipedia.org/wiki/Blockchain) and solutions for end users (participants): websites, mobile and desktop applications, browser extensions, various bots for social networking services and messengers, etc.

 There is no any organization, management, "team", official developers or any official bodies behind the VIZ.
 It's not known who launched the VIZ blockchain.
 Each VIZ participant has the right and the ability to do anything in accordance with his share in the VIZ capital, as far as the blockchain and application code allow.